laravel-enso/documentation/docs/frontend/confirmation.md

 import { Confirmation } from '@enso-ui/confirmation/components';
 ```

-### Exports

-`@enso-ui/cofirmation/bulma`:
-- `Confirmation`,

-`@enso-ui/cofirmation/components`:
-- `Confirmation`,
+## Usage

 ### bulma/Confirmation.vue
 This is the main bulma styled component.
-It has a default slot where
-a clickable element should be placed.
+It has a default slot where a clickable element should be placed.

 It can optionally have:
 - a confirm action button/link